 Artwork in feature image is ceramic by Reyana S.

-A full list of students featured in the art show is included at the bottom of this post.
+A full list of students featured in the Holy Family Visual Arts show is included at the bottom of this post.
 All artworks included in this showcase are the property of the student artists and Holy Family Catholic High School, and may not be used without permission.

 We checked in with Dr. Gamble and Mr. Perrin-Smith to learn more about the virtual showcase.